dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 # How to learn Vue
 As with any technology, its best to start with the official documentation, in this case the [Vue.js Guide](https://vuejs.org/v2/guide/).
 The guide is a magnificent, constantly updated learning resource, which does a superb job at giving a good starting point, needed to build an application with Vue.
 From basic reactivity concepts and caveats, to more advanced use cases, it should be the first place to learn from.

-Checkout the [Official Documentation](./official-documentation.md) page on this website, to learn more about the official Vue learning resources.
+Check out the [Official Documentation](./official-documentation.md) page on this website, to learn more about the official Vue learning resources.

 If you are a tutorial or course learner, go over the [Courses](./courses.md) and [Learning Platforms](./learning-platforms.md) pages, where we go over the best premium and free resources to learn from.
 If you prefer books, then the [Books](./books.md) page might be a better match.